Baptist Pastor Celebrates Death In Florida Pride Parade

-Category: World Politics Hits: 7Newshound Helen introduced us to Baptist Pastor Jonathan Shelley, the hate-filled idiot from Texas to whom Rep. Louie Gohmert "accidentally" donated $5500: How extreme is Anderson?
+Category: World Politics Hits: 14Newshound Helen introduced us to Baptist Pastor Jonathan Shelley, the hate-filled idiot from Texas to whom Rep. Louie Gohmert "accidentally" donated $5500: How extreme is Anderson?
 His YouTube account has been deplatformed and he has been barred from entering countries in Europe, Africa and the Caribbean, according to The Daily Beast.
 That’s because of rhetoric such as saying then-President Barack Obama deserved to die.
 Gays, too.
 According to Anderson, gays are recruiting children through rape and molestation.
 He’s also a Holocaust denier who wrote and starred in a film that refers to Judaism as the “synagogue of Satan.”
 Shelley gave us another bitter taste of his extremism this past weekend, after an elderly driver accidentally veered into a Florida Pride Parade, killing one person and injuring two others: “I think only one person died,” he told congregants.
 “So hopefully we can hope for more in the future.”
 After listing off a litany of sins, Shelley told parishioners, “it is going beyond just saying you do all this wicked stuff.
 It’s saying you enjoy it.
 You enjoy murder.
 You enjoy malignity.
 You enjoy hating God.”

 Read more https://crooksandliars.com/2021/06/baptist-pastor-celebrates-death-florida